Monday, February 22, 2010

 B: “Stilles Begreifen und Sehnsucht nach mehr” could well have been used to describe their numb scrutiny of the scoreboard during the voting.

 A: However mediocre a song might be, nothing ever truly deserves to end up at the bottom of the scoreboard with no points at all.
-It’s understandable why they do, when they’re as pedestrian as this is, but still.
+It’s understandable why they do, when they’re as pedestrian as this, but still.
 There’s nothing intrinsically wrong with it that should set it apart from at least two or three songs so far; I’m assuming the performance must have sealed its ignominious fate.

 07 Luxembourg